0xDro/stream-docs/docs/FAQ/Depositing.md

 ### When are your funds used in the strategy?
 When you deposit in a certain round, your funds will not be used in the strategy or start earning yield until the round gets rolled over.
+This is done every Friday 10PM PST.